suncoast-devs/handbook/lessons/prework/wisdom.md

 Then follow up by reading
-[wisdom of the alumni](/lessons/misc-keys-to-student-success/wisdom-of-the-alumni) to hear amazing advice from alumni who were once where you are today, reading this pre-work before their first day of class!
+[wisdom of the alumni](/lessons/misc-keys-to-student-success/wisdom-of-the-alumni) to read amazing advice from alumni who were once where you are today, reading this pre-work before their first day of class!